Client Complaints Policy and Procedure for Outer Temple Chambers

 - All complaints are handled quickly and efficiently;

-- Our solicitors and clients feel that the complaint has been handled properly;
+- Our solicitors and clients feel that the complaint has been handled properly and fairly;

 - The outcome of the complaint satisfies the complainant;

 - Where concerns and complaints highlight problems with our service, these are properly addressed; and

 - Complaints are monitored so that we can ensure that the same concerns do not reoccur.

 Complaints may relate to service, professional negligence and misconduct.
 A single complaint may have elements of all three and Chambers’ obligations are different for each aspect.
 We will investigate all complaints which include a service element.
 However, we may not be able to deal with complaints which raise issues relating to professional misconduct or professional negligence.
 If your complaint or any part of your complaint falls outside our complaints handling procedure we will inform you in writing that this is the case.

 It may not always be possible to investigate complaints by non-clients.
 By non-clients we mean those individuals who have not asked for our assistance either directly or through their solicitor.
 This is because the ability of Chambers satisfactorily to investigate and resolve such matters is limited and complaints of this nature are often better suited to the disciplinary processes maintained by the Bar Standards Board.
 If, having made an initial assessment of your complaint, we feel that the issues raised cannot be satisfactorily resolved through our complaints process, we will refer you to the BSB.

 Please also note that the Legal Ombudsman will only deal with complaints from consumers.
 This means that only complaints from the barrister’s client are within their jurisdiction.
 Non-clients who are not satisfied with the outcome of any Chambers’ investigation should contact the BSB.